 Look, we're splitting hairs here a bit.
 In practice, they are used interchangeably all the time.

-Scales to use with Sharp-11
+Scales to use when soloing over sharp-11

 When soloing over a dominant sharp-11 chord, you have a number of choices to pick from: